MicrosoftDocs/xamarin-docs/docs/ios/user-interface/ios-ui/view-controllers/transitions.md

 }
 ```

-If you would want to also have a custom animation when the view is being dismissed you have to override the `GetAnimationControllerForDismissedController` in the `TransitionDelegate`.
 When the transition takes place, the system creates an instance of `IUIViewControllerContextTransitioning`, which it passed to the animator’s methods. `IUIViewControllerContextTransitioning` contains the `ContainerView` where the animation occurs, as well as the view controller initiating the transition and the view controller being transitioned to.

 The `UIViewControllerAnimatedTransitioning` class handles the actual animation.
 Two methods must be implemented: